jreisinger/docs/data/notes/cloud/aws/iam.md

 ## Roles

 * IAM identity
-* Associated with permissions (inline, managed)
+* Associated with permission policies (inline, managed)
 * assumed by other principals
 * similar to `sudo`
-* in addition has role trust policy
+* similar to user but in addition has role trust policy

 ## Permission policies and boundaries